 Location: Massachusetts General and New England Baptist Hospitals, Boston.

 This is a one-year fellowship program which will be organized with rotations at the Massachusetts General Hospital and New England Baptist Hospital.
-Two core physicians will teach the fellows through individual rotations with hands-on learning and mentorship: Dr. Jon JP Warner and Dr. Bassem Elhassan, as well as three additional faculty members that are actively involved in teaching our fellows: Dr. Neal Chen (MGH), Dr. Andy Jawa (NEBH) and Dr. Luke Oh (MGH).
+The core physicians will teach the fellows through individual rotations with hands-on learning and mentorship: Dr. Jon “JP” Warner and Dr. Bassem Elhassan, as well as three additional faculty members that are actively involved in teaching our fellows: Dr. Neal Chen (MGH), Dr. Andy Jawa (NEBH) and Dr. Luke Oh (MGH).
 Potential opportunities for elective rotations are available in five different European locations, and provide novel educational experiences in shoulder and elbow to supplement the Harvard experience.
 This is an optional rotation, and stipend for travel and living expenses is provided by the program.

 Fellows are trained with the goal to become clinical and academic leaders in the field of shoulder and elbow surgery.
 Training is centered on development of advanced technical competence gained through outpatient clinics, surgical experience, inpatient responsibilities, presentations, publication development, research and didactic components and conferences.
 Opportunity for both basic science and clinical research are available.
 Full-time research assistants are employed each academic year to facilitate data collection, research study development and publication for the fellows.
+We feel we have a significantly differentiated program due to our emphasis on managing complex problems with solutions inclusive of tendon transfers and complex revision reconstructions.
+This program is balanced between arthroscopic surgery and reconstructive surgery of the shoulder and elbow.

 The objectives of our fellowship training program aim to allow fellows the opportunity to develop the best surgical skills through superior training and experience with routine and complex surgical issues; autonomy in judgment for patient care paths and exposure to international best practices and technique.